 Vacations are made for sex — and hotels are getting in on the action.
 Why else would the Virgin Hotels in Chicago put “intimacy kits” in their minibars?
 For $20, horny couples can nab two condoms, lube, and a vibrator without having to leave their room.
 Toronto’s Drake Hotel gets in on the action too, offering an entire Pleasure Menu.
 On it, you can find bondage tape, butt plugs, and more.
-Bell hops are bringing up bags and meals, yes, but they’re also helping spice up your sex life.
+Bell hops are bringing up bags and meals, yes, but they’re also helping spice up guest’s sex life.

 According to a poll conducted by Travelocity, 56 percent of couples will book a vacation exclusively for the purpose of keeping the spark alive.
 Marissa Nelson, a Washington, D.C.–based sex therapist, sees this a lot.
 Couples walk into her office complaining about not getting along, and then they’ll book a vacation.
 They’ll say they aren’t having enough sex, and then they’ll book a vacation.
 Even those who fear their relationship may be on the brink of collapse will come in one week and cancel the next, because they’ve booked a vacation.

-“It seemed like there was this trend among people who were at a crossroads in their relationship,” she told Fatherly.
+“It seemed like there was this trend among people who were at a crossroads in their relationship,” she says.
 “They would take a trip.
 And then something happened during that trip.
 They would either feel more connected or less connected.
 They would either stay together, or they would find themselves back in therapy.”

 It’s not hard to dissect the success stories mixed into that group.
 More leisure time means opportunity to enjoy one another.
 Getting away from homes means getting away from all the everyday stress.
 And a change of scenery might just spark a welcome change of perspective.
 As the proverb goes, “All work and no play makes Jack a sexually frustrated guy.”
 Or whatever.